-The National Disability Insurance Scheme will roll out across New South Wales between 1 July 2016 and 30 June 2018.
+The National Disability Insurance Scheme is rolling out now and will be available right across New South Wales by 30 June 2018.

 - Where they live.